ruthkr/GREAT/dev/01_05-02-21_registration_function.md

 # lots of spurious overlaps detected when too extreme shifts allowed
 stretch = c(2, 1.5, 1) # the stretch which lines up the start and end points.
-min_num_overlapping_points = 4 # will only allow shifts which leave this many overlapping points after applying the stretch shift.extreme  = 4 # the absolute maximum value which can be applied as a shift.
+min_num_overlapping_points = 4 # will only allow shifts which leave this many overlapping points after applying the stretch shift_extreme  = 4 # the absolute maximum value which can be applied as a shift.
 Noticed that in the shuffled genes, transformed.timecourse = 'Col0' # the name of the timecourse to apply the registratsion to (one of the names in the mean.df$accession column)
                                 # which is loaded at line 133.